-The production of grapes and wine in the United States is concentrated in the western United States, dominated by California, which produces four-fifths of the total wine and nine-tenths of the total grapes produced in the United States, including almost all of the table grapes and raisin grapes, as well as wine grapes.
+The production of grapes and wine in the United States is concentrated in the western United States, dominated by California.
+California produces four-fifths of the total wine and nine-tenths of the total grapes produced in the United States, including almost all of the table grapes and raisin grapes, as well as wine grapes.
 While the other segments remain significant, wine grapes have increased in absolute as well as relative importance in the California and U.S. grape industry over the past 20-30 years.
-At about \$6 billion in farm value, grapes continue to be the most valuable crop grown in California, and significant value is added to the crop in producing high-value consumer products-especially in the case of wine.
-California shipped a record of 281 million cases of wine in 2017, of which 242 million cases went to U.S. consumers for an estimated retail value of \$38.7 billion (Wine Institute, 2018d).
+At about \$6 billion in farm value, grapes have been a valuable crop grown in California, and significant value is added to the crop in producing high-value consumer products-especially in the case of wine.
+California shipped a record of 279 million cases of wine in 2017, of which 241 million cases went to U.S. consumers for an estimated retail value of \$40.5 billion (Wine Institute, 2020).